Interest rates determine the amount of interest payments that savers will receive on their deposits.

 Usually, a cut in Central Bank base rates leads to an equivalent fall in bank rates.
 However, in the aftermath of the credit crunch, bank rates didn’t fall as much as base rates.
 In the UK, bank rates (e.g. Libor were higher).
 Therefore, the cut in base rates didn’t have as much impact.
-In recent months, the UK has seen a fall in Libor rates, and bank rates have come closer to base rates.
+After the impact of the credit crunch diminished the UK saw a fall in Libor rates, and bank rates came closer to base rates.

 (instant access saving rates starts Jan 2011.)

 - Before the crisis, 1-year fixed rate saving bonds were very close to the Bank of England base rate.